Study at Oxford

 In Spring 2018, the Kinder Institute embarked on a partnership with University of Oxford’s Corpus Christi College that provides Mizzou undergraduates with an opportunity to experience the scholastic life, unique pedagogy, and rich traditions of one of the globe’s most storied institutions.
 While we are working to ensure that this partnership grows over time, we currently offer the two opportunities described below to students on the MU campus, a weeklong opportunity to study with Oxford professors over spring break and a fully-embedded fellowship program, through which a Mizzou undergrad spends an entire academic year as a student of history at Corpus Christi College.

-General queries about the program can be directed to Kinder Institute Communications Associate Thomas Kane, KaneTC@missouri.edu, and specific questions about academic life at Corpus can be directed to Oxford Fellowship Coordinator Prof. Jay Sexton, SextonJ@missouri.edu.
-The deadline to submit a fellowship application is April 10, 2020.
-All completed applications can be sent to Dr. Kane at the email address above.
+General queries about these programs can be directed to Kinder Institute Communications Associate Thomas Kane, KaneTC@missouri.edu, and specific questions about academic life at Corpus can be directed to Oxford Fellowship Coordinator Prof. Jay Sexton, SextonJ@missouri.edu.
+The deadline to submit applications for the weeklong Spring Break trip falls each November and the deadline to submit Oxford Fellows applications falls each March.

 Global History at Oxford